-On the opposite end of the spectrum, prefab ADU companies and modular home providers such as Villa Homes and Abodu bridge that connection issue in-house by building their units off-site and craning them in.
+On the opposite end of the spectrum, prefab ADU companies and modular home providers bridge that connection issue in-house by building their units off-site and craning them in.
 However, that comes with severe trade-offs as well.

-With its in-house design and operations teams working hand-in-hand with select ADU construction partners, Cottage team is able to provide the best of both worlds — custom ADU designs tailored to the homeowner’s specific needs and upfront cost estimates from its general contractor network before committing a dollar to the project.
+With its in-house design and operations teams working hand-in-hand with select ADU construction partners, the Cottage team provides the best of both worlds — custom granny flats designs tailored to the homeowner’s specific needs and upfront cost estimates from its general contractor network before committing a dollar to the project.

 Is the ADU Construction Quality Exceptional?